LandazuriPaul/nest-react/packages/client/README.md

 yarn start:dev
 ```

-As the `webpack` loader used for both JavaScript and TypeScript files is the `babel-loader`, it simply strips away all TypeScript-specific features in the source code when building both the development server and the final production build.
+As Vite is based on ESBuild for both JavaScript and TypeScript files, it simply strips away all TypeScript-specific features in the source code when building both the development server and the final production build.
 This dramatically speeds up the hot replacement process when locally developing and offers a number of improvements with libraries which don't support tree-shaking natively.
 It also avoids many useless disrupting errors occurring during prototyping while the types aren't completely respected yet.

 But the disadvantage is that the bundler won't detect any TypeScript error unless it is a JavaScript error.